tesults/cypress-documentation/content/guides/core-concepts/cypress-app.md

 The image below shows that our application is displaying at `500px` width, `500px` height and scaled to `100%`.

-<DocsImage src="/img/guides/cypress-app/v10/viewport-scaling-ct.png" alt="Cypress app showing mounted component test viewport scale"></DocsImage>
+<DocsImage src="/img/guides/cypress-app/v10/viewport-scaling-ct.png" alt="Cypress showing mounted component test viewport scale"></DocsImage>

 _Note: The righthand side may also be used to display syntax errors in your spec file that prevent the tests from running._

-<DocsImage src="/img/guides/cypress-app/v10/aut-error-ct.png" alt="Cypress app showing error as application under test"></DocsImage>
+<DocsImage src="/img/guides/cypress-app/v10/aut-error-ct.png" alt="Cypress showing error as application under test"></DocsImage>

 _Note: Internally, the CUT renders within an iframe.
 This can sometimes cause unexpected behaviors